Alpine data disk setup on a Raspberry PI 4B

 /dev/sda3 /var ext4 defaults,rw 0 0

-We use 0 in the last field, skipping fsck: it’s not installed by default at system boot.
+0in the last field, skipping fsck: it’s not installed by default at system boot.
 We can enable it later on with the apk cache.
+You may consider adding thenoatimeoption on ext4 partitions to prevent access times writing (reducing writes to disk).

 After saving and closing the file you may now pop the directory with popd and unmount the disk with sudo umount /mnt.